Kiana-Jahanshid/Age-Prediction/README.md

 # How to run
-you can run `Age_predictor_UTKFaceDataset.ipynb` file and train model , or you can load_model with .h5 or .keras file which is in below google drive link : <br/>
+you can run `Age_predictor_UTKFaceDataset.ipynb` file and train model , or else you can load_model with .keras file which is in below google drive link : <br/>

 https://drive.google.com/file/d/1-0K9oUBkDRGl8onp2ABVOZY2AYF5Y3ok/view?usp=drive_link